PrasadSahana/neocortexapi/source/Samples/NeoCortexApiSample/Statistical Analysis/Investigation of HTM layer.md

 ```

 Cell state trace(SDR1/2/3/4/5) is always the last 5 cycle's Cell SDR.
-For example, In this case input sequence a) represents Cell SDR from cycle 169 to cycle 173 whereas input sequence b) represents Cell SDR from cycle 197 to cycle 201.
+For example, In this case input sequence a) represents cell SDR from cycle 169 to cycle 173 whereas input sequence b) represents cell SDR from cycle 197 to cycle 201.
 Once the experiment is completed, we plot this learnt SDRs to check for any instability.
 The below result shows visual representation-

 |```Input Sequence```||```0-1-0-2-3-4-5-6-5-4-3-2-1-9-12-11-12-13-14-11-12-14-5-7-6-9-3-4-3-4-3-4```||```2-3-3-4-1-2-3-5-2-5-3-6-7-4-3-7-1-9-3-11```|